 All patient safety incidents are systematically reported using the appropriate channels

-- A patient safety incident is an event or circumstance which could have resulted, or did result, in unnecessary harm to the patient1.
+- An incident is an event or circumstance which could have resulted, or did result, in unnecessary harm to a patient1.

-- A large study of adverse events in the Canadian healthcare system found that adverse events occurred in 7.5% percent of all hospitalizations, with 20.8% of these adverse events leading to death2.
+- A large study of adverse events in the Canadian healthcare system found that in 2014-2015:

-- The majority of patient safety incidents can be avoided, often by taking simple preventative measures4:
+- The majority of patient safety incidents can be avoided, often by taking simple preventative measures4, including but not limited to:

 - Confirming patient identity